 The main advantages of instantiating a contract-based system for trading an asset is that users don’t actually have to ever physically “own” an asset; they can instead trade a contract that is representative of its ownership.
 In some cases this enables a deeper level of volume since reserve and fractioning can be used by the exchange.

-Contracts can also .
+Contracts can also offer higher levels of margin.
 While on many exchange one can simply purchase bitcoin or ether on 5x, or even 10x margin (meaning a users pays 1/x amount of the position and are able to hold a higher position which offers a much larger upside), BitMEX is one of the only exchanges that enables contracts where you can use up to 100x margin.

 On the flipside, a contract-based exchange also offers some downside.
 Although margin can in many instances be a great opportunity, it does offer some risks.
 Contract-based trading is also much more complex than regular asset trading; there are additional fees, sometimes ones that you’re not aware of, as well as tricky to understand concepts related to the actual trading processes.
 It’s best to thoroughly research how the contracts work and make sure there’s a complete understanding prior to any trading.

 BitMEX offers contracts for digital assets, or cryptocurrencies, on its exchange in various forms.
 Prior to any further distinction, an immediate differentiation should probably be noted, which is the “time” aspect within contracts.
 BitMEX offers two main services in this regard: